kanebuilt/kanebuilt/README.md

 # Howdy!

 Hi, I'm Stanza (or Kane).
 I enjoy lower-level systems engineering (like kernels and OSes) and developing TurboWarp projects & extensions.
-You might know me for my work on the [Kamix microkernel](https://sites.google.com/view/kamixkernel).
+You might know me for my work on the [Silica kernel](https://sites.google.com/view/silicakernel).

 I develop primarily in: